ayush-y/Machine-Code-Blueprints/README.md

+##Improved Readability:

+ - Reformatted comments for a cleaner and structured approach.

+ - Grouped related logic and explanations under appropriate functions.

+##Better Maintainability:

+ - Added comments to helper methods to clarify their purpose.

+ - Ensured logical flow between the ATM's functionality.

 ##AtmMachine_StateDesignPattern
 Overview
 The AtmMachine_StateDesignPattern project implements an ATM machine using the State Design Pattern.
 This design pattern helps manage the states of an object and transitions between them efficiently.